GregoryOrciuch/k3s-rancher-poc/README.md

 Generally for Fedora you have to turn off firewalld, systemd-resolved, instruct the NetworkManager to not manage Calico network interfaces, Also upload some additional SSHd config, use static DNS config at resolv.conf . <br>
 <br>
-We will use Calico as network provided inside k3s (because the built-in trafeik etc didnt work for CertManager later) Calico needs special treat for Fedora like distros.
+We will use Calico as network provided inside k3s (because the built-in traefik etc didnt work for CertManager later) Calico needs special treat for Fedora like distros.
 Link: https://projectcalico.docs.tigera.io/maintenance/troubleshoot/troubleshooting#configure-networkmanager
 <br>
+Reconfigure the vm1,vm2,vm3 with ansible (inventory is a host list, playbook is a ansible script) :<br>
+`cd reference` <br>
-Reconfigure the vm1,vm2,vm3 with ansible : `ansible-playbook -i inventory playbook-01.yml` <br>
+`ansible-playbook -i inventory playbook-01.yml` <br>
 You should see success at the end, no errors.
 If ansible not there on the host, you have to install if of course first.
 <br><br>
 Virtual machines should be now ready for K3S installation

 ### K3S
-Why k3s-version = v1.21.1+k3s1 ?
+Why k3s-version = **v1.21.1+k3s1** ?
 Because by time of this exercise Rancher 2.6.3 would not start of newer k3s
 like 1.22.x .
 Realized that painfully after full k3s installation and the Rachner said it wont start on incompatible cluster.<br>
 Here is Rancher compatibility matrix: https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-3/
 ![](screenshots/rancher_compat.png)

 #### Install K3Sup
+k3sup is a script which automatis k3s installation:<br>
 link: https://github.com/alexellis/k3sup#download-k3sup-tldr

 #### Fire first node(vm1) k3s